 Welcome to Mahiki

-I arrive with my friend.
-Moments later, some random guy with a cowboy hat hands us each a glass of champagne.
-We smile and gladly accept.
+I arrived with my friend and we went straight to the bar.
+A moment later, a tall guy with a ponytail and a cowboy hat handed us each a glass of champagne.
+We smiled and gladly accepted the offering.
 Someone decided to buy drinks for everyone around the bar.
 Cool.
 Didn’t think much of it.
-I head to the bathroom to relieve myself.
-While standing by the urinals waiting for one to become free I feel someone’s hand on my shoulder.
+I decided to head to the bathroom to relieve myself.
+While standing by the urinals waiting for one to become free I felt someone’s hand on my shoulder.
 It was Vivek.
 I was actually happy to see him and patted him on the right shoulder.
 “Hey Vivek.
 Good to see you.”
 But Vivek didn’t respond.
 He just stood there staring at me with a huge smile and swaying from side to side.
 He looks like he’s four beer drops away from having his head start spinning.

-We waite well over ten minutes in line during which time no words are exchanged.
-He is far too drunk for conversation.
-A urinal frees up and as I turn around to let him know we’d catch up later, I find him looking up towards the ceiling with his eyes closed and mouth wide open.
+We waited well over five minutes in line during which time no words were exchanged.
+He was far too drunk for conversation.
+A urinal freed up and as I turned around to let him know we’d catch up later, I found him looking up towards the ceiling with his eyes closed and mouth wide open.
 A strange suspicion draws my gaze down to find the unimaginable: a pool of urine forming at Vivek’s feet as he stands there relieving himself in line surrounded by people.

 The following Monday I was not surprised to learn that it was Vivek who had ordered drinks for everyone at the bar.
-One of his fellow analysts who was also at Mahiki told us Vivek’s bill came to over £5,000 that night.
+One of his fellow analysts, who was also at Mahiki that night, told us Vivek’s bill came to over £5,000.
 Amongst other things, Vivek had ordered four bottles of Dom Pérignon (roughly £600 each).
 Apparently at one point he walked over to another table, got down on one knee, offered one of the bottles to a girl sitting there stating that it was “a humble offering from Vivek,” got up, returned straight to the bar and ordered another bottle.

 Perfection is a must

 Like playing the piano on stage at the Royal Albert Hall, acting on stage on Broadway or even building a fitness magazine front cover body, natural ability will only do so much.
-Only proper training will enable a young pianist, drama student or bodybuilder to get there.
-Similarly, it takes countless hours of training for fresh bankers to develop the level of attention to detail which makes a banker an uber banker.
+Only proper training will enable a young pianist, drama student or bodybuilder to get to the top.
+Similarly, it takes countless hours of training for fresh bankers to develop the level of attention to detail that makes a banker an uber banker.